-Africa Energy’s long-term goal is to increase shareholder value by building an attractive portfolio of exploration and production assets.
-The Company is focused on high-impact exploration in Africa and will look to acquire producing assets to fund its ongoing exploration program.
+Africa Energy's long-term goal is to create shareholder value by building an attractive portfolio of exploration and production assets.
+The company is focused on high-impact exploration in Africa and may look to acquire producing assets to fund its ongoing exploration program.

 South Africa, Block 11B/12B*

 Block 11B/12B is located in the Outeniqua Basin approximately 175 kilometers off the southern coast of South Africa.
 The block covers an area of approximately 18,734 square kilometers with water depths ranging from 200 meters in the north to 2,000 meters in the south.
 The Lower Cretaceous Post-rift Paddavissie Fairway, which contains the Brulpadda Prospect, is located within the southwest corner of the block.
 Total is the operator of this project.

 *Closing of the Block 11B/12B farmin transactions is subject to standard conditions for a transaction of this type, including approval of the South African government and the TSX Venture Exchange.